saschanaz/ime-rs/README.md

 * Alternative punctuation support: enabled by <kbd>Control+.</kbd>.
   * Produces different characters from punctuation keys, e.g. `$` for `￥`.
   * Some keys just map to their wide versions, e.g. `()` for `（）`.
+  * When enabled together with wide character mode, this one wins.

 ### Removed features